-Summit After-school Club
+Summit: An After-school Club

-In an effort to restore hope, Tracks infuses both opportunity and choice back into the lives of participating students.
+In an effort to foster hope, Tracks will infuse both opportunity and choice into the lives of participating students.

 Students who struggle academically and have to repeat a grade are at a higher risk of later dropping out of school.

 Reading Skills Development

 Students who fall behind grade-level in reading struggle not only in language arts, but in other subjects as well.

 Our aim is to have 100% of the children reading at or above their grade level at the end of their first year.

 Summit emphasizes a One-on-One reading-buddy program that will allow the kids to have their own reading buddy and a choice of appropriate reading level based material.